Oren Shalev, CV

 2020 – 2024 | Senior UX Engineer | Google Shopping; Google Search

-• Teach CSS grid to team, other UXEs, SWEs; give a talk at an internal conference for UXEs and others across the company.
+• Introduce team used to fast and lean coding to TypeScript.
+Teach CSS grid to team, other UXEs, SWEs; give a talk at an internal conference.

 • Mentor an intern to successfully complete their project and receive an offer of employment.